 - Bianca E. Ortega, Belmont University

 “I've only been an initiated member for a couple of months, and already I've made a ton of friends, become way more involved on campus, and gained experiences that I wouldn't have otherwise.
 In fact, I only learned that Her Campus was joining Virginia Tech because one of my sisters brought it here.
-Now I’m her co-Campus Correspondent!”
+I even became her co-Campus Correspondent!”

 - Caitlin Fernandez, Virginia Tech